dannysepler/blog/about.md

 ![Picture](/blog/assets/profile.jpg){: .image }

-My name is Danny, and I'm currently a Software Engineer in New York City at [Flatiron Health][flatiron].
+My name is Danny, and I am a Software Engineer in New York City at [Flatiron Health][flatiron].
 The words and thoughts I put here do not reflect those of my employer.

 This blog was made using [jekyll][jekyll].